 Amazon SageMaker is a managed service that makes it easy to build, train, and deploy machine learning (ML) models.
 Data scientists use SageMaker training jobs to easily train ML models; you don’t have to worry about managing compute resources, and you pay only for the actual training time.
 Data ingestion is an integral part of any training pipeline, and SageMaker training jobs support a variety of data storage and input modes to suit a wide range of training workloads.

 This post helps you choose the best data source for your SageMaker ML training use case.
 We introduce the data sources options that SageMaker training jobs support natively.
 For each data source and input mode, we outline its ease of use, performance characteristics, cost, and limitations.
 To help you get started quickly, we provide the diagram with a sample decision flow that you can follow based on your key workload characteristics.
-Lastly, we perform several benchmarks for realistic training scenarios to demonstrate the practical implications on the overall training cost and performance.
+We also perform several benchmarks for realistic training scenarios to demonstrate the practical implications on the overall training cost and performance.
 Lastly, we provide instructions to replicate our benchmarks or perform your own I/O experiments with SageMaker Bencher utility.

 Native SageMaker data sources and input modes